steveandroulakis/shell-novice/04-pipe.md

 > ## Renaming fasta file {.challenge}
 >
-> Rename fasta such that its extention is .fa insttead of .fasta
+> Rename the fasta file so that its extension is .fa instead of .fasta

 > ## Wildcards {.callout}
 >